jmmgc/Operation-Center/README.md

 # Operation-Center

 This a file manager for Windows with two file windows and FTP and ZIP support.
-It is based on very fast 64 bit code.
+It is based on fast and reliable 64 bit code.
+You can find more information at https://www.jmmgc.com/operationcenter/en.php